edu@uvm — a Signature Staff Development Event

 JOEL SHAPIRO serves as the Director of HRS Organizational Services.
 He has been with the University over 20 years, formerly serving as the Director of the Employee Assistance Program and Work/Life Services.
 His current work involves providing HR consultation services with a special emphasis on organization development.

 JOHN MEJIA has worked at UVM for over 13 years.
 His major interests include community development, sustainability, social justice education, and restorative practices

 JOHN MARCUS is the University Fire Marshal working in the Department of Risk Management and Safety.
 John is a Certified Fire Protection Specialist and a Charter Member of the Center for Campus Fire Safety.
 He earned an AAS in Fire Science Technology from Pikes Peak Community College (CO) and a BA from the University of Vermont.
 Before returning to UVM, John was a part-time ski patroller and full-time firefighter/EMT for 21 years, retiring at the rank of Battalion Chief.

-KIM MARTIN has been in the field of Student Affairs for 15 years and has a wide array of interests including coaching, reading, parenting, resolving conflict and spending time outside.
+KIM MARTIN has been in the field of Student Affairs for more than 15 years and has a wide array of interests including coaching, reading, parenting, resolving conflict and spending time outside.

 KIT ARDELL graduated from UVM in 1970 and has worked in Student Financial Services for 18 years.
 Her great joy is helping students create a plan to be financially successful during their time at UVM and following graduation.
 She is married to a UVM alumni and has three daughters—all graduates of UVM.